The Benefits of Spraying with uPVC

 First, the uPVC will need to be cleaned with soap and water to remove any build-up of dirt and dust.
 Once this is complete, the window is degreased with a surface preparation product.
 This is a solvent that will remove any oils or contaminants on the surface of the plastic.

-The product that is being used to paint the uPVC will have a recommended degreaser which is the one to use so that you know that there are no incompatibility issues with the paint.
+The product that is being used to spray paint uPVC will have a recommended degreaser which is the one to use so that you know that there are no incompatibility issues with the paint.

 Once clean, you need to key the surface.
 A scotch brite pad or similar is used to do this.
 Mirka makes it called “Mirlon,” and the fine surface is green.
 This is very important so that the paint has a proper key and adheres properly to the surface.